impanset/impanset.github.io/activities/nm.md

     <h1>Workshop on Nairian Models (Warsaw and Vienna)</h1>

 <p>Grigor Sargsyan (IMPAN) will give a series of lectures on Nairian models and the most recent advancements in this area.
 The workshop consists of two parts: Part I will take place in Warsaw (February 16–20, 2026) at IMPAN, and Part II will be held in Vienna (March 2–6, 2026) at TU Wien.
-The event is organized by Rahman Mohammadpour (IMPAN), Sandra Müller (TU Wien), and Grigor Sargsyan (IMPAN).
+The event is organized by Rahman Mohammadpour (IMPAN) and Sandra Müller (TU Wien).
     </p>
 </div>
 <br/>